JoanNgatia/Algorthm-practice/bigO_notation.md

 ## Intro
 **O(n)** where n represents length of input to the function.
 An algebraic expr is added in the parentheses defining the functions applied to the input
 - Used to define time / space efficiency.
+- To define patterns and extrapolate efficiency, use tables of data collection size vs iterations to solve problem.

 e.g
 for